redfox2045/ceg-4900-lab1/README.md

   the blue AWS Console button.

-  This will launch the AWS console (may require two clicks if you were laready signed in to AWS with your personal account) and sign you in as a federated user with a username looking like `vocstartsoft/user236529=lastname.number@wright.edu`.
+  This will launch the AWS console (may require two clicks if you were already signed in to AWS with your personal account) and sign you in as a federated user with a username looking like `vocstartsoft/user236529=lastname.number@wright.edu`.
 * Create a SSH key pair via AWS for signing in to your systems.
 To do this